mangombe/mangombe.github.oi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Field Geology
+  - Field geology
-  - Earthquake Geology
+  - Earthquake geology
-  - Rock Mechanics
+  - Rock mechanics
-  - Structural Controls on Critical Metals
+  - Structural controls on critical metal deposits

 # Education to show in About widget
 education: